Suspense and Surprise in European Football

+Remarkably, and in contrast to the Bundesliga, a greater number of team-seasons fall significantly below the benchmark range at the beginning rather than at the end of our sample period (see Panels A and B of Table \ref{tab:laliga_suspense_cond} in Appendix \ref{sec:team_seasons}).
+Consistent with this pattern, visual inspection of Figure \ref{fig:suspense_sll} suggests that mean suspense slightly increases over time.

-Visual inspection of Figure \ref{fig:suspense_sll} suggests that average suspense values increase over time.
-This observation is confirmed in Table \ref{tab:time_trends_sll}, where the coefficient for season in Column (2) is significantly positive, indicating that suspense for non-top teams increased by approximately 0.6\% per season.
-This positive trend is even more pronounced in matches involving Real Madrid or Barcelona, with suspense increasing by 4.5\% and 5.6\% per season, respectively.
-A similar upward trend is observed for surprise.
-As shown in Column (4) of Table \ref{tab:time_trends_sll}, Real Madrid and Barcelona accentuate the overall positive development of surprise over time, with effect sizes of 2.8\% and 4.5\% per season, respectively, compared to the baseline increase of 0.6\% per season.
+This is confirmed by Table \ref{tab:time_trends_sll}, which indicates a mild overall increase in suspense for non-top teams of approximately 0.5\% per season (see Column 2).
+This positive trend is much more pronounced in matches involving Real Madrid or Barcelona, which exhibit additional increases in suspense of 4.0\% and 4.9\% per season, respectively, relative to the baseline trend.
+A similar upward pattern is observed for surprise.
+As shown in Column (4) of Table \ref{tab:time_trends_sll}, matches involving Real Madrid and Barcelona exhibit additional increases in surprise of 2.3\% and 3.8\% per season, respectively, relative to the baseline increase of 0.6\% per season.